ctschroeder/tutorials/basel/out-of-the-box-and-3d.md

 * What kinds of metadata should you give each object?
 * What kind of license should we give our site?

-Go to the URL I will create; I'll add you as users
+Go to the URL; I'll add you as users

 Omeka and Scalar allow you to use their servers to publish your work.
 If you want "one-click" installation of Omeka or Scalar, [Reclaim Hosting](https://reclaimhosting.com/) has fairly inexpensive webhosting.